andrewdyer/vite-react-app-template/CONTRIBUTING.md

 - Build the project for production using TypeScript and Vite with `yarn build`.
 - Generate a static Storybook build with `yarn build:storybook`.
 - Preview the production build locally using Vite with `yarn preview`.

+## Dockerizing

+Use the following commands to containerize your application for consistent deployment across environments:

+1. Build the Docker image using:

+   `docker build -t <image-name> .`

+2. Start the container and map ports:

+   `docker run --name <container-name> -p 8080:80 -d <image-name>`

+Your application will now be accessible at http://localhost:8080.

 ## Submitting Changes